NCAR/lmod_webapp/README.md

 3. If the nesting of the dictionaries require extreme depth, the recursive functions can become overwhelmed if there is an extreme quantity of recursive calls.

 4. Currently requires a file to already exist with the required information for building the module tree.
-Said file must be hardcoded as well.
+Said file can be inputted manually, but if the incorrect file is given, the program will likely fail.

 Debugging: